ruankie/pydata23-synth-data/slides/main-slides.md

 ---
 marp: true
+theme: uncover
+class: invert
 ---

-# How to build a data pipeline without data: A case study of synthetic data generation and testing with Python
+# How to build a data pipeline without data:
+A case study of synthetic data generation and testing with Python

 ---